RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

       --relaysmtpport=VALUE  Sets the port number for the SMTP server used to relay messages
       --relayallowedemails=VALUE
-                             A comma separated list of recipient addresses for which messages will be relayed.
+                             A comma-separated list of recipient addresses for which messages will be relayed.
 An empty list means that no messages are relayed
       --relaysenderaddress=VALUE